 Midwestern farmers eye USMCA deal for relief amid China trade war

-Another day and unsure of the next dollar.
+VALLEY, Neb. --Another day and unsure of the next dollar.

 That’s the sentiment of Ryan Ueberrhein, a farmer in Nebraska who says the current trade tariffs are hurting his bottom line.
 The uncertainty is forcing him to find new ways to stay financially afloat.